 In 2007 while in Mozambique, the news of our crocodile attack reached the States–including the ears of a lovely RN and midwifery student at Vanderbilt University.
 We wed the next year.

-I studied at Reformed Theological Seminary where I wrote my thesis on pastoring polygamists.
-Currently I am working on a PhD in NT Studies at North-West University (Potchefstroom) and a DMin in Expositional Preaching at The Master’s Seminary.
+I studied at Reformed Theological Seminary where I wrote my thesis on pastoring polygamists and am taking additional classes at The Master’s Seminary.

 A general once said: “On land, I am a hero, but at sea I am a coward.”
 Likewise, in the US we are restless, but in rural Africa we are invigorated.
 As the years go by, our love for Jesus and his word deepens as we seek to do all for the glory of his name.